 About University Life’s Social Justice Mini-Grant Program

 Many in our community are deeply engaged in efforts to promote social justice at Columbia and beyond.
-Annually, University Life invites students to apply for the Social Justice Mini-Grant Program and share innovative ideas that aim to address social injustices, including efforts to bring awareness to racial, economic, accessibility and educational inequities.
+Annually, University Life invites students to apply for the Social Justice Mini-Grant Program and share innovative ideas that aim to address social injustices, including efforts to bring awareness to racial, economic, accessibility, educational, and other forms of inequality.

 To receive funding through the Social Justice Mini-Grant Program, your project should address one or more of the following goals: